simondlevy/BreezySLAM/README.md

 <img src="scanrates.png" align="center">

-Simple, efficient, open-source package for Simultaneous Localization and Mapping in Python, Matlab, and C++
+Simple, efficient, open-source package for Simultaneous Localization and Mapping in Python, Matlab, Java, and C++

 <a href="https://github.com/simondlevy/BreezySLAM">This repository</a> contains everything you need to
 start working with